Dr Zoe Goodwin

 I am currently working as postdoctoral researcher in the Seasonally Dry Tropical Forests of the Marañón valley in Peru, an inter-Andean valley which is famous for its exceptional number of endemic species.
 With our partners in Lima I will be working to complete an inventory of the plants found in the valley.

 I also specialise in teaching the vegetative identification of tropical plant families and general field identification skills.
-I am a regular course leader on the RBGE ‘Biodiversity and Taxonomy of Plants’ field course in Belize and Colombia.
+I am a regular course leader on the RBGE's MSc in ‘Biodiversity and Taxonomy of Plants’ field course in Belize and Colombia.

 Goodwin, Z.A. et al. (2020) How long does it take to discover a species?
 Systematics and Biodiversity